 - At the top of your organization home page, click Map.

 A new map opens.
 The map extent for a new map is set to the default extent of your organization.

 If you're in a new session, clicking Map opens a new map.
 Otherwise, it opens an existing map (the last map you were using).
 If an existing map opens, click New Map in the upper right corner of the page, and choose Create New Map.

 - In the search box to the upper right of the map, type Detroit, MI.
-In the list of suggested locations, click Detroit, Michigan, United States.
+In the list of suggested locations, click City of Detroit, Michigan.

 If your ArcGIS organization uses a custom locator that prevents you from finding this location, zoom the map to the Great Lakes region of North America.
 Then, zoom in to Detroit, Michigan.

 The map zooms to Detroit and shows some of the geographic features of the city, including its close proximity to the Detroit River and the city of Windsor in Canada.

 Every new map starts with a basemap, which provides geographic context for the data you want to display on the map.
 This lesson assumes that the default basemap is Topographic, but your organization may use a different default.
 The colors, labels, and features of the Topographic basemap may hide some of your data, so you'll choose a more neutral basemap.